terraref/tutorials/videos/first_walkthrough.md

   mutate(time = ymd_hms(weather_2018$end_time))
 ```

-we want to calculate metric called growing degree days first convert to
+We’ll calculate a metric from temperature called growing degree days.
-just day, like did for traits and convert air temp from kelvins to
-celsius
+Basically a simple measure of how much heat plants have been exposed to
+over time during the year.

+First we just want the date, not including time of day.
+Pull out date
+using built-in `as.Date` and put into new column `day`.

+Also create new column with air temperature in Celcius instead of
+Kelvin.

 ``` r
 weather_daily <- weather_all %>%